slanska/flexilite/doc/ReferenceProperties.md

 - nested objects

-- mixins
+- enumerations (or simply enums)

-All reference properties are internally stored and accessed the same way, thus alowing few interesting possibilities with schema refactoring.
+All reference properties are internally stored and accessed the same way, thus allowing few interesting possibilities with schema refactoring.

 Flexilite data model treats one-to-one and one-to-many relations as subsets of more general case - many-to-many.
 This allows to switch easily from one type of relation to another.

+All types of reference properties can be used as [mixins](Mixins.md)